Karthikeyan-Pal/Karthikeyan-Pal/README.md

-### Hi there :wave:
+### Hi there 👋

-I am Karthikeyan Palanikumar recently graduated with Masters of Science in Industrial Engineering degree.
-This repository is meant to showcase my Data Analytics & Data Science projects.
+I am Karthik.
+Recently graduated with Masters of Science in Industrial Engineering degree.

 My professional summary: